 All Aboard!
-Learn about America’s transportation heritage through the use of hands-on activities, primary sources, vintage vehicles and artifacts from the Railroad Museum of Pennsylvania’s world-class collection.
-A variety of guided walking tours, workshops and outreach programs offer interactive experiences for students in the preschool through secondary levels and beyond.
+Learn about Pennsylvania’s railroad heritage through the use of hands-on activities, primary sources, vintage vehicles and artifacts from the Railroad Museum of Pennsylvania.

 We are more than just a history museum.
-Our education programs satisfy specific academic standards not only in history, but also in math, science, language arts, geography, economics, and the arts, among other subjects.
-Our programs also encourage students not only to ask questions but also to use critical-thinking and problem-solving skills when thinking about how people in the past overcame challenges related to technology and transportation.
+Our education programs satisfy specific academic standards in history, math, science, language arts, geography, economics, and the arts.

-During this tour, through hands-on interaction and role-play, students will explore some basic railroad jobs.
-Students will sort mail as railway postal clerks, inspect trains as freight conductors, use flag signals as brakemen, and load and unload baggage from an authentic wooden passenger train as baggage handlers.
+Students will sort mail as railway postal clerks, inspect trains as freight conductors, use flag signals as brakemen, and load and unload baggage from a passenger train as baggage handlers.
 (90 minutes)

-In a show-and-share format, the instructor will use a trunk filled with visual aids and artifacts, like tools, lanterns, uniform items, dining car china, and ticket punches, to help participants explore the various jobs of railroaders throughout the history of rail transportation.
+Participants will be able to interact with many hands-on visual aids and artifacts, like tools, lanterns, uniform items, dining car china, and ticket punches, to explore the various jobs in railroading.

-The centerpiece of this program is a miniature working steam model that the instructor uses to demonstrate the physics of steam locomotion and all its applications.
+Using a miniature working steam model, an instructor will demonstrate the physics of steam locomotion.
 With the help of historic artifacts, photos and other visual aids, participants will explore the evolution of locomotion, from steam to electric to diesel-electric.

-Working in small groups, students use K’NEX building kits and other learning aids to explore various themes related to railroading, including: bridges; levers and pulleys; wheels, axles & inclined planes; and gears.
+Working in small groups, students use K’NEX bridge building kits and other learning aids to explore the engineering behind railroad bridges.

 Children learn new skills, have fun and make friends during a five-day summer day camp.
 There are two sessions: one week for ages 9-10 and one week for ages 11-12.
 Explore railroad history through hands-on activities, demonstrations, arts and crafts projects, model-train building, special behind-the-scenes tours, and a field trip by train.
 Reservations are accepted beginning in early March for a limited number of available spaces.

-For groups with limited time or who would rather walk around on their own, another option would be to schedule a self-guided walking tour.
+For groups with limited time or who would rather walk around on their own, another option is a self-guided walking tour.
 Group rates are available.
 Optional scavenger hunt sheets are also available upon request.
 For more information, please contact a Museum Educator.